 Logger

 walkerOS provides a centralized logging system that enables consistent logging across the collector, sources, and destinations.
-The logger supports three log levels and provides scoped logging for better debugging.
+The logger supports four log levels and provides scoped logging for better debugging.

 Configuration